 You can customize your web store experience based on these details, offer customer-specific pricing, and allow customers to pay their open invoices directly from the web store.
 Additionally, your sales representatives can Represent a Customer (or view your web store and make purchases on a customers’ behalf), which can save your customers a significant amount of time and ensure that they are comfortably within their credit limit as well.
 If your customers want to do that themselves, (for example, if they’re looking to make a purchase but nearing their credit limit) they can pay invoices directly from the web store to restore their credit cushion.

 Your B2B e-commerce platform comparison should prioritize software that enables self-service.
 However, beyond offering web ordering and customer support, Shopify has little-to-no self-service capabilities.
 Even when it comes to processing and paying invoices, customers cannot do so directly in the web store.
-This happens external of the web store with Shopify.
+This happens external of the web store with Shopify and Shopify Plus.

-Like Sana, Shopify offers the ability to pay via multiple payments methods, a third-party provider, or alternative methods like cryptocurrency.
+Like Sana, Shopify offers the ability to pay via multiple payment methods, a third-party provider, or alternative methods like cryptocurrency.
 However, though they offer an accelerated checkout option, Shopify is not well equipped to support global sales and payment processing.
+Shopify’s payment processing power is limited.
 This should be a key factor to consider in your B2B e-commerce platform comparison.

 Sana Commerce takes the complexity of online B2B purchases into account, delivering a product that minimizes your internal data maintenance workload.
-We put your Microsoft Dynamics or SAP at the center everything we do, making us a more efficient alternative to Shopify that also takes down data silos and offers visibility of the e-commerce operation across departments.
+We put your Microsoft Dynamics or SAP at the center everything we do, making us a more efficient alternative to Shopify and Shopify Plus that also takes down data silos and offers visibility of the e-commerce operation across departments.
 Read: as long as you’re maintaining and updating your ERP data, you can leverage it to streamline data and web store maintenance.
-Learn more about B2B initiatives to unify e-commerce data in a single system from our recent research report.

-For a head-to-head B2B e-commerce platform comparison between Sana, Shopify, and others, read our E-Commerce Software Comparison.
+For a head-to-head B2B e-commerce platform comparison between Sana Commerce, Shopify, and others, read our E-Commerce Software Comparison.